 You must submit a completed application, official transcripts from all colleges and universities previously attended, and the application fee.
 You will be reviewed under the same standards for admission as degree-seeking students.
 If you have already completed a bachelor’s degree, transcripts are not required; however, since you may need to demonstrate that you have met prerequisites for courses, it is a good idea to have one available to advisors.
 Admitted non-degree seeking students register on a space-available basis beginning on the first day of class.

-If you are a transfer student with a bachelor’s degree and wish to apply for admission as a non-degree-seeking student, follow the transfer application instructions with the following exception: if you have earned your bachelor’s degree in the United States, you do not need to submit college transcripts.
+If you earned a bachelor's degree and wish to apply for admission to earn another undergraduate degree or to take courses as a non-degree seeking student at Maryland, you will use the Transfer application in MyCoalition.
+Follow the transfer application instructions with the following exception: if you have earned your bachelor’s degree in the United States, you do not need to submit college transcripts.

 Re-enrollment pertains only to students who have previously attended the University of Maryland, College Park.
 If you are interested in returning to the university after a period of dismissal or withdrawal, then you can complete a re-enrollment application.
 Students who attended on a "term only" basis or who were admitted to the university but did not attend must complete a regular application for undergraduate admission.
 For more information about the re-enrollment process, please visit the Student Success Office website.